 The baking of this sourdough tiger bread rolls recipe

-As most of my baking, these rolls are baked with steam, for great oven spring.
+As with most of my baking, these rolls are baked with steam, for great oven spring.
 The temperature is a lot lower than what I use for my sourdough bread.
-I bake it at 200°C/400°F.
+I bake it at 200°C/392°F.

-I am not interested in creating a crunchy crust, like I normally will do with a sourdough bread.
+I am not interested in creating a crunchy crust like I normally will do with sourdough bread.
 I want the bun to be very soft, both inside and out, so that’s why I am using the lower temperature.
 The topping will take care of the crunch.